 A progress bar at the top shows how far along the sync is.
-A sync, especially a first one can take a long time and this bar should alleviate concens that the process is timing out.
+A sync, especially a first one, can take a long time, and this bar should alleviate concerns that the process is timing out.

 The Last Sync Status will also display additional details outlining status, objects synced, and duration.

 If a failure is encountered during a sync, you can view the errors for a specific server.

 - Customers can filter by

 - When this button is engaged, it will reload with the most current logs.

 - When this button is engaged, it will open window explorer with the file where logs exist on the customer's local machine.